elmarvr/astro-portfolio/src/content/hero.en.md

-I am a software deveoloper from the Netherlands focused on front-end and a typescript wizard 🧙.
+I am a software developer from the Netherlands focused on front-end and a typescript wizard 🧙.